haiyun508/Data-Visualization-with-Leaflet/README.md

    * The Legend provide context for the map data.

-### Level 2: More Data
+### Advanced Visualization

 ![5-Advanced](Leaflet-Step-1/Images/5-Advanced.png)

-Plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
-You will need to pull in a second data set and visualize it along side your original set of data.
+A second data set on tectonic plates was put on our map to illustrate the relationship between tectonic plates and seismic activity.
 Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

 In this step we are going to..